blueorbitz/conf-blockscan/README.md

   - PS: it is documented in MacroConfig
   - However, error message could be better.
 Either in console or UI.
   - Stating `MacroConfig` only supprt type, instead of just yellow warning sign.
+- Forge using library that call external API.
+  - have to use `@forge/api` `fetch` only.
+  - possible create a bridge to map eg, axios or request?

 ## Reference